 The answer to this question depends on your costs to refinance and how successful you are at investing your cashed-out equity.

-To refinance, you’ll have to pay closing costs or accept a higher interest rate or loan balance to avoid them.
+To refinance your mortgage, you’ll have to pay closing costs or accept a higher interest rate or loan balance to avoid them.

 If your new loan has a lower rate, your monthly interest expense might be lower.
 If it has a higher rate or longer repayment term, you could pay more interest over the life of your loan.
 You’ll also have to pay interest on the money you borrow to invest.